-This page is devoted to upcoming scholarship, testing, job fairs, conference submissions, internships and other deadlines of interest to our students.
-See Scholarships and Funding page for more comprehensive list of funding opportunities on an ongoing basis.
+This page is devoted to student opportunities such as scholarships, testing, job fairs, conference submissions, internships and other deadlines of interest to our students.
+See JSIS Scholarships and Funding page for more comprehensive list of funding opportunities on an ongoing basis.

 Blakemore Foundation, with the support of The Freeman Foundation, has awarded over $18 million in grants to college graduates, graduate students and young professionals for an academic year abroad in full-time intensive language study.
 The fellowships cover tuition and a stipend for related educational expenses, basic living costs and transportation.
 Superior candidates pursuing careers in fields such as academia, international business, accounting, law, medicine, STEM (science, technology, engineering, math), journalism, architecture, teaching, social or NGO work, and government service are encouraged to apply.